t081as/Veronique/README.md

 *Ver*-**Unique**-*onique*-**Version**

 ---
+This project is no longer maintained; please use the [Cake Build System](https://cakebuild.net/) instead.
+---
 Veronique is a simple yet powerful command line tool helping versioning your software projects automatically during the build process.

 ## Features